thetechboy69/thetechboy/README.md

 # TTB's Website
-my website which you can see at thetechboy.net 💯💯💯
+my website which you can see at https://thetechboy.net 💯💯💯

 # Thanks to:
-thetechboy, for.. well making the actual website
+TheTechBoy, for.. well making the actual website

-szymcioya for adding stuff to the website and helping with getting github working
+SzymcioYa for adding stuff to the website and helping with getting github working